thoughtbot/maintaining-open-source-projects/book/04-quality.md

 * Performance
 * Cleverness

-A prioritization of values you might like in your community can be:
+A prioritization of values you might want in your community could be:

 * Collaboration
 * Friendliness
 * Experience
 * Low barrier of entry
 * Stability
-* Numbers (lines of code, commits, etc)
+* Numbers (lines of code, commits, etc.)

 <!--
 As a maintainer, each decision you take and each interaction you have with the community sets a tone.
 You might show happiness about certain things, anger or indifference about others.
-Each issue you close, each patch you merge, each thread you participate in shows your values, and that will probably grow a following of people who share them.
+Each issue you close, each patch you merge, and each thread you participate in shows your values.
+This in turn attracts a following of people who share them.
 See examples of how maintainers set the priorities of their projects in these threads:

 * TODO: A Rails thread speaking about conventions
 * TODO: A reactive.js thread speaking about performance